 ECSA welcomes the historic IMO agreement of July 2023 to reach net-zero GHG emissions from international shipping by 2050.
 Alignment of the EU legislation with the future IMO instruments will ensure a level playing field in the sector.

-eafarers play a crucial role in the global economy, facilitating international trade, and connecting nations across the seas.
-They are the backbone of the maritime transport industry.

-Shipping is undergoing an existential transformation linked to green and digital technology.
-Future clean fuel technologies, such as hydrogen, ammonia, batteries, and biofuels, will require new skills, education, and operational training for seafarers.
+European Shipowners' Priorities for 2024 - 2029 9

+PEOPLE-CENTRED GREEN AND DIGITAL TRANSITION S properties of the propert and operational training for seafarers.
 Technologically advanced ships will also require new digital skills.
 Green and digital technologies are developing fast.
 The immediate need for reskilling and upskilling seafarers is therefore a priority for the shipping industry.

-seafarers will have to be upskilled/reskilled by the mid-2030s, according to recent studies
+800,000 seafarers will have to be upskilled/reskilled by the mid-2030s, according to recent studies

-Diversity brings unique skills, increases creativity, brings better leadership, drives innovation and fosters a more inclusive working environment.
+European Shipowners' Priorities for 2024 - 2029 Diversity brings unique skills, increases creativity, brings better leadership, drives innovation and fosters a more inclusive working environment.
 Thus, diversity will increase the competitiveness of the sector.
 Collaboration between industry leaders, educational institutions, and organisations dedicated to diversity and gender equality is key to fostering an environment that promotes the growth and success of women and underrepresented groups in shipping.